hamburgerdog/hamburgerdog.github.io/src/content/page/info.md

 <br />

+Hi, I’m [Josiah](https://github.com/hamburgerdog) — welcome to my blog!

+This space is where I record moments from life and share insights on technology.
-Hello, this is [Josiah](https://github.com/hamburgerdog)'s blog space, dedicated to recording life and sharing technology.
-A web-frontend developer and currently learning to be a TPM in the AI industry.
-I enjoy programming, the outdoors, traveling, and am passionate about cycling.
-Main tech stack is TypeScript, JavaScript, React, with a focus on high-performance canvas development.
+I’m a web frontend developer exploring the path toward becoming a TPM in the AI industry.
+I love coding, being outdoors, traveling, and I’m especially passionate about cycling.
+My main tech stack includes TypeScript, JavaScript, and React, with a focus on high-performance canvas development.

 <br />